UM-LPM/EARS/README.md

     }
 }
 ```

-Tips
-____

-* If you have special representation create your own individual by extending the Solution class in EARS.
-"class MySolution extends DoubleSolution"
-* Search for main methods in EARS source code for more examples.
-* All problem data (Dimension, Bounds, etc...) can be obtaint by Task in method public Individual run(Task taskProblem).
-* Check taskProblem.isStopCriteria() after every evaluation.

 *The authors acknowledge the financial support from the Slovenian Research Agency (research core funding No. P2-0041 COMPUTER SYSTEMS, METHODOLOGIES, AND INTELLIGENT SERVICES)* http://p2-0041.feri.um.si/en/